Image Credit: Shutterstock Image

 Rinsing and showering techniques

 Proper rinsing and showering techniques play a crucial role in providing immediate relief from chlorine rash.
 Individuals should shower before entering the pool to remove sweat and oils that can interact with chlorine and form chloramine.
 After swimming, it is essential to rinse off immediately with cool water to soothe the skin and remove any lingering irritants.
 Using a gentle, non-drying soap or a body wash specifically designed to remove chlorine, such as TRIHARD After Swim Body Wash or Dove Sensitive Skin Nourishing Body Wash, can be highly effective.
+Additionally, incorporating glutathione soap into your routine can help support skin health.
 If a full shower is not immediately available, rinsing with an outdoor shower or hose can help remove some chlorine from the skin.

 Soothing lotions and creams